jestxfot/fnafsecuritybreach/patch/17may.md

-Baby 2 lines from SL
+Baby 2 lines from FNAF SL

 The fog effect